optimizely/cloudflare-worker-template/README.md

    wrangler publish
    ```

-7. Optionally tail the logs for debugging when accessing worker deployed on Cloudflare.
+7. Optionally, tail the logs for debugging when accessing worker deployed on Cloudflare.
    ```
    wrangler tail -f pretty
    ```